 This pizza place is also just around the corner from the hotel and offers highly-rated pizza (and gluten-free pizza too!).
 One traveler even commented that “This eatery is the perfect antidote to a long day at the convention.”
 They get high marks for their garlic bread and their Chicago-style deep dish pizza.

 The City Garden is a brief walk from the hotel and it offers water features, interesting sculptures, and local art.
 It’s free to enter and comes highly recommended for any visitor to the city of St. Louis.
+Don't forget to drop by the DATABASICS booth to learn about the integration with Microsoft Dynamics and DATABASICS Time & Expense.

 This is about a 6-minute drive from the hotel, but one traveler says that this is a place you have to be sure to visit.
 “This is a wonderful area to relax and enjoy the Arch and all the other statues that are along the Mississippi River walk.”